ucsb-cs156/w24/lab/jpa00.md

 The lab assignment {{page.num}} should appear in your Gradescope dashboard in {{site.course}}.
 You will need to submit your code for {{page.num}} using this page.

-## Step 4: Set up your local system
+## Step 4: Set up your local system for Java 17 and Maven

-If you are doing this lab on CSIL (which you can only do if/when Java 17 is installed there), then you don't have to do this step for now.
+If you are doing this lab on CSIL then you don't have to do this step for now.

-However, we *strongly encourage you do to this step*.
+However, we *strongly encourage you do to this step sooner rather than later*.
 The sooner you get a Java 17 + Maven environment working on your local system, the easier time you will have with the rest of the work in this course.

 What you'll need: